suelopoder/Reddit-top/README.md

 - implement read/unread feature
 - implement dismiss feature (do not store for refresh, react state?)
 - validate and refresh reddit token
+- implement pagination
+- we are assuming all /top error responses as login error, that may not be the case.
+Handle network issues

 ## Objective